rackerlabs/support-how-to/content/how-to/cloud-servers/upgrade-apache-http-server-2.2-to-2.4-in-rhel-and-centos/index.md

 to determine if the installed version resolves the security issue.
-However, some compliance security scans use only the version of Apache to determine if the server is vulnerable to Common Vulnerabilities and Exposures (CVE), rather than detecting vulnerabilities directly.
+However, some compliance security scans use only the version of Apache to determine if the server is vulnerable to Common Vulnerabilities and Exposures (CVE) rather than detecting vulnerabilities directly.

 Such scans almost always generate a false positive.
 If you enable automatic updates, the version might remain the same, even if another release patches the vulnerability.